 The policy of the United States on the export or transfer of conventional arms and related technology is laid out in the U.S. Conventional Arms Transfer Policy, which includes a description of the considerations for arms transfer decisions.
 This policy, fully reviewed and updated in April 2018, supports exports or transfers that meet the legitimate security requirements of our allies and partners in support of our national and economic security and foreign policy interests.
 At the same time, the policy requires exercising restraint in transfers that may be destabilizing or dangerous to international peace and security.
-The policy provides greater clarity and transparency with respect to U.S. goals for arms transfers and U.S. considerations in making arms transfer decisions.
+The policy provides greater clarify and transparency with respect to U.S. goals for arms transfers and U.S. considerations in making arms transfer decisions.
 More specifically, it highlights the importance the United States places on, among other things, respect for human rights, reducing the risk of military operations causing civilian harm, promoting international stability, aligning exports with national and economic security, bolstering counter-terrorism capabilities, combatting transnational organized crime, and nonproliferation.
 Given the complexities and multiple U.S. interests involved in each conventional arms transfer decision, the U.S. Government continues to make decisions on authorizing transfers on a case-by-case basis according to the requirements of U.S. law, regulation and policy.
-The text of the policy is available at: https://trumpwhitehouse.archives.gov/presidential-actions/national-security-presidentialmemorandum-regarding-u-s-conventional-arms-transfer-policy/.

 In May 2019, the United States also updated its policy governing the international sale, transfer and subsequent use of U.S.-origin military and commercial Unmanned Aerial Systems (UAS).
 The UAS transfer policy establishes stringent conditions and standards by which the United States assesses, on a case-by-case basis, potential exports of military UAS, including armed systems, and maintains the United States' long-standing commitments under the Missile Technology Control Regime (MTCR).
-Information about the policy is available at: https://www.state.gov/u-s-policy-on-the-export-of-unmanned-aerial-systems/.

-In July 2020, the United States further updated the UAS export policy update to permit greater flexibility in the transfer of certain MTCR Category I UAS.
-Per this revision, the U.S. government may invoke its national discretion on the implementation of the MTCR's strong presumption of denial for transfers of Category I systems in order to treat a carefully selected subset of MTCR Category I UAS (those with a maximum airspeed less than 800 km/hr) as Category II for United States export control purposes.
-This policy update followed more than two years of discussion with MTCR partners, which was ultimately unable to produce consensus on a U.S. proposal to modernize MTCR controls as they relate to UAS.
+In February 2021, the United States reaffirmed the UAS export policy to permit greater flexibility in the transfer of certain Missile Technology Control Regime (MTCR) Category I UAS.
+Per this revision, the U.S. government may invoke its national discretion on the implementation of the MTCR's strong presumption of denial for transfers of Category I systems to treat a carefully selected subset of MTCR Category I UAS (those with a maximum airspeed less than 800 km/hr) as Category II.
 As with all arms transfers, UAS exports are carefully evaluated under the CAT policy.
-Additionally, UAS transfers are subject to stringent non-proliferation and security reviews.
+Additionally, UAS transfers are subject to stringent nonproliferation and security reviews.